Reining In the Imperial Supreme Court

 Under this exceptions clause, Congress can restrict the Court’s jurisdiction and has, indeed, done so in extremely limited ways.
 But almost all jurisdiction stripping bills have failed in Congress.

 Jurisdiction stripping could be used by liberals and conservatives alike to limit the power of the Court to overturn particular laws.
 For example, a Democratic-controlled Congress could pass new campaign finance laws and remove them from the Court’s jurisdiction.
 But then a later Republican-controlled Congress could restore the Court’s jurisdiction over campaign finance.

 Jurisdiction stripping used to try to resolve major issues could lead to great instability in our laws.
-Indeed the legal principle of stare decisis (meaning “to stand by things decided”), which has long guided the Court, is intended to provide stability.
+Indeed the legal principle of stare decisis (meaning “to stand by things decided”), which has long guided the Court, is intended to provide stability5.

 In my view, either we trust the Supreme Court to be the ultimate arbiter or not.
 Rather than use jurisdiction stripping extensively, we should reform the Court so that we trust it.